MakeSchool-Tutorials/Node-Reddit-Clone/P08-Testing-Authentication/content.md

 ```

 Now the agent has the JWT cookie when it makes other requests like to view the posts#new route or create a post.

+This is good we have this now, because when we made it impossible to create posts when a user was not logged in broke the posts#create route test!

+**Challenges**

+1. Can you use this code or something like it to fix the posts#create test?
+1. Can you write another test to test that it is impossible to create a post if a user is not logged in?